 Hours of usage

 If a forklift runs more often, it will require more frequent service.
-That is key for material handling operations that run their lifts multiple shifts.
+This is crucial for material handling operations that run their lifts across multiple shifts.

-Also, lift trucks with higher hours require more frequent maintenance.
+Also, lift trucks with higher hours require more frequent servicing.

 But be careful: There will come a point at which the lift becomes too expensive to continue repairing.
-That is called the “useful life“ of the forklift.
+This is referred to as the forklift’s “useful life.”
 And it means you are financially better off buying another one.

 How Much Does it Cost to Maintain a Forklift?

 As you now know, many factors influence how often you need to maintain your forklift.
-That also means the cost to maintain your forklift will vary.
+That also means the cost of maintaining your forklift will vary.
 Plus, maintenance repair costs rise as lifts age.
 Your costs for the same lift will vary from year to year.

 That said, a rule of thumb is that maintenance costs can range from $0.48 to $1.67 per operating hour and up from there.